markabella/portfolio-iro/_posts/2017-06-12-outsourcing-threat.md

 Now, let’s say you attempt to impose your culture and values on that same person.
 Does that play out differently?
 Both are trying to change the other and nothing gets done.

-<b>Here’s the kicker:</b> neither person thinks they’re trying to impose anything on the other.
+Here’s the kicker: neither person thinks they’re trying to impose anything on the other.
 That’s not a recipe for a successful business.
 That’s the recipe for failure.

-More importantly, that’s the reality of many who have tried to outsource overseas and discovered it's not all that it's cracked up be.
+More importantly, that’s the reality of many who have tried to outsource overseas and discovered it’s not all that it’s cracked up be.